FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 Using cookies means you are safe from XSS attacks, a common mechanism for attackers to gain access to tokens and to make requests masquarading as another user. `HTTPOnly`, secure cookies are not available to any JavaScript running on the page, so can't be accessed by malicious scripts.

-If the APIs are on different domains, either use a proxy which can ingest the token, validate it and pass on requests to other domains, or use the session based approach, detailed below.
+If the APIs are on different domains, either use a proxy which can ingest the token, validate it and pass on requests to other domains, or use the session based approach, discussed later.
+Below is a diagram of using the proxy approach, where an API from `todos.com` is called through a proxy living at `proxy.example.com`.

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/client-side-storage-with-proxy.plantuml, alt: "Using a proxy to access APIs on different domains." %}